RaeedAhmed/pico-ddr/README.md

 ### Sending data

 In `code.py`, `button_state` is updated as events from the panels are captured.
-Some bitwise operations edit the state before packing it using `struct`
+After performing bitwise operations for each button on the state, the program packs the state using `struct`

 See the python docs on [byte order/size/alignment](https://docs.python.org/3/library/struct.html#byte-order-size-and-alignment) and [formatting](https://docs.python.org/3/library/struct.html#format-characters) of structs.
 In this case, we want an unpadded, 1 byte size integer to send over usb, so we can use a little endian unsigned char (e.g "<B").